Shaunwei/RealChar/README.md

    ```
 - **Step 6**.
 Run server with `cli.py` or use uvicorn directly
     ```sh
-    # Build the web fronend.
+    # Build the web frontend.
     python cli.py web-build
     ```
     ```sh